 Marker: a reagent used to detect the substance to which it is bound.
 A biological marker (biomarker) is a substance that is assayed to help diagnose a pathology.

-Mass spectrometry: a technique used to identify and determine its chemical structure by analyzing the mass and the charge of its ions.
+Mass spectrometry: a technique used to identify a molecule and determine its chemical structure by analyzing the mass and the charge of its ions.

 Methicillin: a semi-synthetic penicillin used primarily against non-resistant Staphylococcus aureus.